pkboe/certisign/README.md

-# CertiSign - Open Source Digital Certificate Signing And Generation Tool
+# CertiSign - Open Source Digital Achievement Certificate Generation And Signing Tool

 ### This is a simple tool to generate digital certificates and badges for the issued achievements.